6 Great Options for Microsoft Teams Direct Messaging Federation

 And the same is true vice versa!
 Your users who prefer Zoom Team Chat can stay in Zoom and message users on Microsoft Teams.

-Sign up for Zoom Team Chat interop here.
+Learn more about Zoom Team Chat interop here.